 When I opened my eyes and looked around the broom was still there, hovering impossibly in the air.

 I cursed and swore and shouted and wept.
 And Dennis let me.
 He held me, but he said nothing.
 He simply let me get it out of my system.

 'Sorry,' he said when I finally lapsed into silence.

 'I do love you Les.
 I'm sorry that I've lied to you, that I've hurt you.
 I'm sorry about this mess, but I'm not allowed to tell anyone, except to immediate family, and… Oh, hell!
 Ask me anything, and I'll tell you the truth.
 I owe you that much.'

 After he'd re-packed his wallet, we talked for an hour.
 He told me everything.
 He told me about his brother, and his boss, about battles and crimes and magical places.
 And astonishingly, it even began to make sense.
-Sometimes, when we'd been out with George and Angelina, I'd had the feeling that they were all in on a secret, that they knew something I didn't.
+Sometimes when we'd been out with George and Angelina, I'd had the feeling that they were all in on a secret; that they all knew something which I didn't.
 Finally, once I'd realised that the world really was stranger than I'd thought, he asked the question I'd originally been expecting to hear.